Written by Editorial Team

-In India, we hear about many accidents, where the child, typically placed on mother’s lap on the passenger side, is killed or grievously injured during head on collisions.
-An infant seat can dramatically reduce the risk of death and serious injuries of your child if your car meets with an accident.
+We hear about many accidents, where the child, typically placed on the mother’s lap on the passenger side, is killed or grievously injured during head-on collisions.
+An infant seat can dramatically reduce the risk of death and serious injuries to your child if your car meets with an accident.
 That is why it is imperative to buy a car seat.

 On that note, here are 10 questions you might have and answers for them:

-- Is price my primary criteria?: Some brands like Chicco sell “combo” travel system that is primarily a pram, but can be converted into a stroller and a car seat.
-Such products come with a carrycot as well, so you can use it for your child from infancy
+Some brands like Chicco sell a “combo” travel system that is primarily a pram but can be converted into a stroller and a car seat.
+Such products come with a carrycot as well, so you can use it for your child from infancy.

-- What kind of safety harnesses should seat contain?: Buy a product that has at least 5 harnesses – 2 shoulder straps, three waist harnesses (two on sides and one between the legs).
-This should ensure baby cannot be jerked out of the seat in the event of an impact.
+Buy a product that has at least 5 harnesses – 2 shoulder straps, and three waist harnesses (two on the sides and one between the legs).
+This should ensure the baby cannot be jerked out of the seat in the event of an impact.

-- Is the premium-priced seat worth it?: What are the add-on features available?
+What are the add-on features available?
 Be aware that some of the car seat brands available in India are imported and hence you might end up paying a premium for no extra benefit.
-Look for additional features like a larger canopy, better quality and softer fabric and anti-rebound bars (that restricts the seat’s movement during a crash) if you are paying extra
+Look for additional features like a larger canopy, better quality and softer fabric, and anti-rebound bars (that restricts the seat’s movement during a crash) if you are paying extra.

-- Can this child seat be fitted well in my car?: Again, as mentioned above, many car seats available in Indian markets are imported and hence not designed for Indian cars.
-Read the fitting instructions in the box or let the shop executive explain it to you so that you can decide if it will be a fit for your car and requirements
+Again, as mentioned above, many car seats available in Indian markets are imported and hence not designed for Indian cars.
+Read the fitting instructions in the box or let the shop executive explain it to you so that you can decide if it will be a fit for your car and requirements.

-- Do I need extra seat bases?: If you are buying an infant seat and not a convertible one, then your seat will come with a plastic base which you have to install in your car.
-The actual seat can be buckled into this base when travelling, or snapped out of it when getting out.
-If you have multiple cars, pick a infant seat brand that sells extra seat bases so that you can install it in the second car
+If you are buying an infant seat and not a convertible one, then your seat will come with a plastic base which you have to install in your car.
+The actual seat can be buckled into this base when traveling or snapped out of it when getting out.
+If you have multiple cars, pick an infant seat brand that sells extra seat bases.
+Thus you can install it in the second car.

-- How easy is it to clean the child seat?: If the child seat cover does not come off, then cleaning becomes a nightmare.
-Pick a model that has detachable, washing machine-safe seat covers
+If the child seat cover does not come off, then cleaning becomes a nightmare.
+Pick a model that has detachable, washing machine-safe seat covers.

 Always remember, safety comes first!